The UNGA Resolution to Welcome and Operationlise

 The resolution aims to operationalise the International Court of Justice (ICJ)’s findings, ensure legal clarity, and build pathways to advance and enhance multilateral cooperation and responsibility.
 The initiative reinforces four core principles:

-Endorses the Court’s findings;
+• Endorses the Court’s findings;

-Strengthens climate obligations;
+• Strengthens climate obligations;

-Puts the opinion into practice;
+• Puts the opinion into practice;

-Advances implementation and accountability.
+• Advances implementation and accountability.

 “In the current geopolitical context, sustained commitment to the rule of law is more important than ever,” noted Ralph Regenvanu, Minister of Climate Change of Vanuatu.
 “Climate change is no exception.
 Upholding the Court’s clarification of existing obligations is essential for the credibility of the international system and for effective collective action.”

-We support the resolution, as it can truly move the ICJ advisory opinion forward in tracking the implementation of State accountability.
-We call upon all States to support the international rule of law by co-sponsoring and voting in favour of the resolution in the United Nations General Assembly.
+We have supported the resolution from the start, as it truly moves the ICJ advisory opinion forward in tracking the implementation of State accountability.
+We called upon all States to support the international rule of law by co-sponsoring and voting in favour of the resolution in the United Nations General Assembly.
 On 29 March 2023, history was made when more than 130 of them voted for the resolution that enabled the ICJ AO – the first time a UNGA resolution for an advisory opinion was adopted by concensus.
-Three years later, we hope to see similar levels of support when endorsing the groundbreaking climate justice advisory opinion.
+Three years later, we hoped to see similar levels of support for the new UNGA resolution.

-Come in Action!
+We Came in Action!

 Youth led the way: the ICJ has spoken, the law is clear – now the world must act